hapinza/scalable-media-platform-backend/README.md

 - Dockerized multi-container setup (App + MySQL + Redis)
 - GitHub Actions CI pipeline for automated builds and tests
 - Unit and integration testing using JUnit

 ---

+## What I Learned

+- How backend systems behave under concurrent load
+- Importance of rate limiting and traffic control
+- Trade-offs between caching and database consistency
+- Designing systems for scalability and reliability

+---